Brave New WorkBuilding Prosperity in the Changing World of Work

 PPF’s three-year future of work initiative will bring government, employers, education providers, individuals and labour together to find pathways for Canadians and Canadian firms to prosper in a changing world of work.

-Watch the livestream June 26, starting at 8:15 a.m. for our Brave New Work Conference.
+Watch the livestream from our Brave New Work Conference, held June 26, 2019.

 Read the Key Issues Series, which explores pressing areas of policy concern around these trends in research papers authored by Canadian experts.

 - Skills, Training and Lifelong Learning

 - Facilitating the Future of Work Through a Modernized EI System

 By Sunil Johal and Erich Hartmann, The Mowat Centre.
 Released May 1, 2019

 - Automation, AI and Anxiety: Policy Preferred, Populism Possible

 By Peter Loewen and Benjamin Allen Stevens.
 Released July 31, 2019